-As a wedding florist I am often asked to add flowers to wedding cakes.
+As a wedding florist I am often asked to add fresh flowers to wedding cakes.
 Honestly, this was an extremely nerve wracking task for me at first.
-I was worried about putting flowers into someone that people would be eating and also about poking flowers into a beautiful, and not to mention really really expensive, wedding cake.
+I was worried about putting fresh flowers into something that people would be eating and also about poking flowers into a beautiful, and not to mention really really expensive, wedding cake.
 The fact that I am writing a post to share my experience on this topic is a big deal because it is something I shied so far away from in the past!

-I have come up with a couple of methods that make me feel much more confident when placing flowers on cakes.
+I have come up with a couple of methods that make me feel much more confident when placing fresh flowers on cakes.

 I will start by saying that when I, as a florist and not a chef, add flowers to cakes the intention is never that they will be consumed, they are purely decorative.
 However, I still like to use flowers that I know to be safe as they will be placed very close to the cake.
-Carnations, mums, roses and spray roses are good choices for flowers that are readily available.
-In the summer there are more locally available edible flowers like pansies, lilac, and lavender.
+Carnations, mums, roses and spray roses are good choices for flowers that are readily available and non-toxic.
+In the summer there are more locally available proper edible flowers like pansies, lilac, and lavender.
 Ranunculus, peonies, and eucalyptus, while beautiful flowers, are not ones that I would recommend placing on a cake (even when just decorative) as parts of them can cause stomach upset.